damaidec/damaidec.github.io/Command-and-control/havoc2.md

 }
 ```

-if you are receiving invalid host header make sure to check the header hosts.
+if you are receiving invalid host header make sure to check the host header and add the appropriate value or remove it for the meantime.

 ### HTTP/HTTPS block